ggventurini/python-deltasigma/README.md

 ## Notes
 This folked repository is maintained by **Yuki Fukuda**.
-If you want to visit and original repository, visit [ggventurini/python-deltasigma](https://github.com/ggventurini/python-deltasigma).
+If you want to visit original repository, visit [ggventurini/python-deltasigma](https://github.com/ggventurini/python-deltasigma).

 ***